Skip to main content

 §Async and Sync

-As of WASI0.2, WASI functions are not blocking from WebAssembly’s point of view: a WebAssembly call into these functions returns when they are complete.
+All WASIp2 functions are blocking from WebAssembly’s point of view: a WebAssembly call into these functions returns only when they are complete.

-This module provides an implementation of those functions in the host, where for some functions, it is appropriate to implement them using async Rust and the Tokio executor, so that the host implementation can be nonblocking when Wasmtime’s Config::async_support is set.
-Synchronous wrappers are provided for all async implementations, which creates a private Tokio executor.
+This module provides an implementation of those functions in the host, where for some functions, it is appropriate to implement them using async Rust and the Tokio executor.
+The host implementation still blocks WebAssembly, but it does not block the host’s thread.
+Synchronous wrappers are also provided for all async implementations, which create a private Tokio executor.

 Users can choose between these modes of implementation using variants of the add_to_linker functions: